vgupta117/assignment07/README.md

 Verdana, Geneva, Tahoma, sans-serif

 **Font Families used in Assignment 7 website:**
-For the main headerPlayfair Display, Merriweather, serif
+For the main header: Playfair Display, Merriweather, serif For sub heading and body text: Libre Baskervile, Lora, serif